1. What are the different types of sleeping positions?

 4. How does the sleeping position affect the quality of sleep?

 Your sleeping position can have an impact on your sleep quality.
-Whether you sleep on your side, stomach or back, your sleep position can be causing chaos to your sleep and your health.
+Whether you sleep on your side, stomach or back, your sleep position can be causing chaos to your sleep & your health.
 These are some ways your sleeping positions could be affecting your sleep quality…

 Don’t change your natural sleep position.
 Go with what feels natural.
 When you try to force yourself into a new sleep position, you will only hurt the quality of your sleep however you can slowly start consciously working on better sleep patterns and change them, after all, practice makes perfect.